feature-sliced-design

 • Do not create god slices.
 Slices with excessively broad responsibilities should be split into focused slices (e.g., split user-management/ into auth/, profile-edit/, password-reset/).

-3. Compose in a higher layer (IoC) — Use inversion of control.
-The parent layer (pages or app) imports both slices and connects them via render props, slots, or dependency injection.
+• Strategy C: Compose from upper layer (IoC).
+The parent (pages or app) imports both slices and connects them via render props, slots, or DI.

 For detailed code examples of each strategy, read references/cross-import-patterns.md.